 - Honey.
 Just 2 tablespoons are all you need for perfectly sweet protein balls.
 Feel free to add more to taste (you’ll want to add more protein powder or oats if the dough feels too sticky and lose).

 - Chocolate Chips.
 Because why settle for just peanut butter when you can have CHOCOLATE peanut butter protein balls?
-I like the mini chips here, which roll in the balls nicely.
+I like the dark chocolate mini chips here, which roll in the balls nicely.

-- Place the ingredients in a mixing bowl.
+- Place the ingredients in a large mixing bowl.

 - Stir together.